Tutrox/scss-powertools/README.md

 @import "bootstrap";
 ```

-Easy!
+Simple!

 ### Use in your CI-environment

 Running `scss-powertools` in your CI is easy.
 Just make sure to include the **`--production`** flag.
-It will make sure that your CI build will error if anything happens (like a lint issue).
+It will make sure that your CI build will error if anything bad happens (like a lint issue).

 ### No config needed